FederatedHospEx/federated-trustroots/docs/Install-Demo-Server.md

 Run this command to build assets.
 `NODE_ENV=production npm run build`

-Then run these two in separate shells.
+Then run these three in separate shells.
 ```
 NODE_ENV=production npm run start:prod
 NODE_ENV=production npm run webpack:server
+NODE_ENV=production npm run start:worker:prod
 ```

 At this point you should be able to visit the site!

-Note: This setup cannot send emails so no users may finalize their profiles.

 If you have any problems while following this procedure, please make an issue at fedi-trustroots.